artemis-beta/enigma-cpp/README.md

 ## Beta Testing

 Currently the repository is in beta.
-You can test out the M3 version of the machine by installing it using the included `install` script which should be run within the repository directory.
+You can use the included Enigma app by building it using the `install` script.

 The script takes one optional argument which sets the required `$BOOSTINCLUDE` environment variable.
 This should point to the location of `boost/include/boost`